 Also use caution in Marine Treatment with sensitive invertebrates such as hard coral and cephalopods.

 DOSAGE: None established yet.
-I boil one small sprig in 6 oz. of water and add this to every 10-20 gallons of water every day until cure is effective +2 days.
+I boil one small sprig in 6 oz. of water.

 If interested in some Usnea, you can purchase (.2 oz, enough for 200 gallons of treatment for $2.49) via the PayPal Pay Now button Below.